Predicting aggregate morphology of sequence-defined macromolecules with Recurrent Neural Networks

-Machine Learning (ML) meets this need perfectly and has emerged as an effective tool for solving various problems in soft matter over the last decade.\cite{Ferguson2011,Reinhart2017,Chen2018,Sun2020,terao_machine_2020,Bhattacharya2021,sclegg_characterising_2021, kim2021polymer} Furthermore, ML-based screening has shown promising results in the past wherein it has been used for tasks such as the computational discovery of transition-metal complexes\cite{nandy_computational_2021}, exploration of nanomedicine design space\cite{yamankurt_exploration_2019}, and systematically identifying novel cancer drug targets\cite{jeon_systematic_2014}, among others.
-The premise for this strategy is that from a small number of training data points, the behavior of a much more extensive collection of possible systems can be predicted.
-Thus, MD simulations' relatively high computational cost can be amortized over many thousands of predictions from the ML model, reducing the overall compute time.
+Machine Learning (ML) is well suited to address this need and has emerged as an effective tool for solving various problems in soft matter over the last decade.\cite{Ferguson2011, Reinhart2017, Chen2018, Sun2020, terao_machine_2020, Bhattacharya2021, sclegg_characterising_2021, kim2021polymer} Furthermore, ML-based screening has shown promising results in the past wherein it has been used for tasks such as screening of complex molecules for polymer solar cells\cite{jorgensen2018machine}, exploration of nanomedicine design space\cite{yamankurt_exploration_2019}, and systematically identifying novel cancer drug targets\cite{jeon_systematic_2014}, among others\cite{wang2022machine,mehta2021enhanced}.
+The premise for this strategy is that from a small number of high-quality training data points, the behavior of a much more extensive collection of possible system configurations can be predicted.
+Thus, MD simulation's relatively high computational cost can be amortized over many thousands of predictions from the ML model, reducing the overall compute time.

 In other contexts such as natural language processing, it has been shown that the quality of the data encoding is critical to the performance of ML models; feature leaning is regarded as an essential step for creating effective and explainable ML models.\cite{verdonck_special_2021} Unsurprisingly, the importance of featurization also extends to materials informatics.\cite{jing2019amino, patel_featurization_2022} Previous applications of ML to materials design have explored features based on combinations of thermodynamic, chemical, and topological information to manually create engineered features\cite{jablonka2021bias}, representing macromolecules as chemistry-informed graph based features\cite{mohapatra2022chemistry}, converting monomeric sequences to image-based features\cite{webb2020targeted}, or simple one-hot encoded features\cite{shi2021predicting}.

-In this work, we apply supervised machine learning to predict the aggregation behavior of a model copolymer.
+In this work, we apply supervised ML to predict the aggregation behavior of a model copolymer.
 Motivated by the variety of featurization techniques described in the literature, we consider three different encoding schemes to encode the monomer sequences that require information about only the monomer arrangement.
-Notably, even the formulation of this problem requires an order parameter for the aggregate morphology, which has only recently been made available.\cite{Reinhart2021,statt_unsupervised_2021} Using these order parameters, we evaluate several classes of regression models and identify features that lead to the most successful ones.
+Notably, even the formulation of this problem requires order parameters for the aggregate morphology, which have only recently been developed.\cite{Reinhart2021,statt2021unsupervised} Using these order parameters, we evaluate several classes of regression models and identify features that lead to the most successful ones.
 Since self-assembly is a stochastic process, we also quantify the intrinsic uncertainty as a benchmark for our model evaluation.